Everything You Need to Know About the 2017 Solar Eclipse

 Since Arizona is not in the direct path of the solar eclipse, Tucson will see a partial eclipse instead.
-The partial eclipse is still a special event.
+A partial eclipse is still a special event.
 Half of the sun will be blocked by the moon and visible for everyone in Tucson.
 The peak of the Tucson, Arizona partial eclipse will be around 10:30 a.m.

 All Eyes on the Eclipse

 People are traveling, missing work and even planning watch parties for the 2017 solar eclipse.
 However, watching the eclipse on TV might be the best way to see the sun and moon align.
 It’s an exciting part of history, but staring at the sun for too long is dangerous to your vision.
-NASA warns that, “You never want to look directly at the sun without appropriate protection…” So, if you want to watch the eclipse in person, wear your solar eclipse glasses.
+NASA warns that “You never want to look directly at the sun without appropriate protection…” So, if you want to watch the eclipse in person, wear your solar eclipse glasses.

 What are Solar Eclipse Glasses?